AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 }
 ```

-This time, our property is precisely defined, the proof relatively easy to
+This time, our property is precisely defined, the proof is relatively easy to
 produce, only requiring to add an assertion in the block of the loop to state
 that it only performs a swap of values inside the array (and then giving
 the transition to the next permutation).
 To define this swap notion, we use
 a particular annotation (at line 16), introduced using the keyword `ghost`.
-Here, the goal is to introduce a label in the code that in fact do not exists
+Here, the goal is to introduce a label in the code that in fact does not exists
 from the program point of view, and is only visible from a specification point
 of view.
 This is the topic of the next section.